jhaskinsjr/nebula/README.md

 https://www.ibm.com/support/pages/configuring-ssh-login-without-password

+**Step 4.** Create a folder for the execution artifacts:

+    mkdir -p /tmp/oroblanco/sum

-**Step 4.** Enter the directory of one of the sample pipelines; for this example, we will use the Oroblanco pipeline:
+**Step 5.** Enter the directory of one of the sample pipelines; for this example, we will use the Oroblanco pipeline:

     cd ${HOME}/src/nebula/pipelines/oroblanco

-**Step 5.** Create a folder for all the execution artifacts:

-    mkdir -p /tmp/oroblanco/sum

 **Step 6.** Execute: